mlabs-haskell/lambda-buffers/docs/aiken-integration.md

 i.e., records are lists of all record components[^recordsSpecialCases].

-[^recordsSpecialCases]: Singleton records are encoded as just the single element.
+[^recordsSpecialCases]: There are some special cases for the encoding in LambdaBuffers.
+For example, singleton records are encoded as just the single element.

-If LambdaBuffers compiled `MyRecord` to a [record in Aiken](https://aiken-lang.org/language-tour/custom-types) as follows
+If LambdaBuffers compiled `MyRecord` to a [record in Aiken](https://aiken-lang.org/language-tour/custom-types) as follows.

 ```rust
 type MyRecord {